inrupt/public-documentation/coding-conventions/coding-standard.md

 - Using static analysis tools.

+- Using an automated dependency checker - specifically Dependabot on all GitHub repositories.

 - Security testing tools.

 - Adherence to accepted structure (e.g. Java Maven archetype folder layout for source, tests and resources).